About Virginia Western :: College Policies

 Workplace is any location, either permanent or temporary, where an employee performs any work-related duty.
 This includes, but is not limited to, the buildings and the surrounding perimeters, including parking lots, field locations, classrooms, alternate work locations, and College owned or leased vehicles used for travel to and from work assignments.

-State Board for Community Colleges ReRulation 8VAC95-10-10 et seq., Regulation of Weapons
+- State Board for Community Colleges Regulation 8VAC95-10-10 et seq., Regulation of Weapons